Maam Valley: Location and topography

 The valley runs north-northwest from An Mám (also known, unofficially, in English, as Maum or Maam) and the north-western end of Lough Corrib to just south of Leenaun (also known in English as Leenane) on Killary Harbour.

 Starting near its northern end, the valley holds the main course of the Joyce River, coming down from the western flanks to pick up small tributaries.
 In turn this river is subsumed into the Bealnabrack River, also coming from the valley's western side, near An Mám, and then the combined river absorbs the Failmore River and some small streams before merging into Lough Corrib.

 The valley passes through part of the Maamturk or Maum Turk Mountains.
 There is a pass, the Mamean or Mameen Pass, crossing part of the mountains to another major valley, the Inagh Valley.

 Access

-The valley is bisected by the R336, which splits off from the R59 at Maam Cross and rejoins it at Leenaun.
+The valley is bisected by the R336 road, which splits off from the N59 at Maam Cross and rejoins it at Leenaun.